-Aluminium boasts one of the highest recycling rates of any metal.
+Aluminum boasts one of the highest recycling rates of any metal.
 At the end of their long life, Knotwood extrusions can be readily recycled.
-Recycled aluminium generally falls into two broad categories.
+Recycled aluminum generally falls into two broad categories.

 New scrap resulting from a manufacturing process such as extrusion is often not contaminated and of known quality.
 This scrap is remelted and reprocessed with very little further treatment.
 Due to its high value, such scrap enjoys an almost 100% recycle rate.

 Old scrap, such as that from beverage cans, building and transport is gathered and recycled via an efficient network of scrap metal merchants which sort and separate it from other metals such as iron and steel.
-This scrap is most usually remelted by secondary refiners into silicon based alloys used predominantly for aluminium castings.
+This scrap is most usually remelted by secondary refiners into silicon-based alloys used predominantly for aluminum castings.

-As recycling of aluminium requires only 5% of the initial energy consumed to create it, recycling one tonne of aluminium saves 5 tonnes of bauxite and 15,000 kilowatt hours of electricity. making excellent environmental and financial sense.
+As recycling of aluminum requires only 5% of the initial energy consumed to create it, recycling one tonne of aluminum saves 5 tonnes of bauxite and 15,000-kilowatt hours of electricity. making excellent environmental and financial sense.